Social Learning Strengths And Weaknesses

 2. Social Pressure and Conformity: The Risk of Suppressing Individuality

 Social pressure can hinder individual learning and creativity.
-Learners may feel compelled to conform to group norms, suppressing their own ideas or questioning the status quo, even if they are insightful or correct.
+Plus, learners may feel compelled to conform to group norms, suppressing their own ideas or questioning the status quo, even if they are insightful or correct.
 This conformity bias can stifle innovation and prevent the exploration of alternative approaches.
 Encouraging a culture of open dialogue and respectful dissent is crucial to mitigate this weakness.

 3. Domination by More Assertive Individuals: The Challenge of Equitable Participation